 Ranthambhore National Park is one of the renowned Tiger Reserves in India.
 It is located in Sawai Madhopur district of southeastern Rajasthan, which is about 130 km from Jaipur.
 It was formerly the hunting grounds of the Maharajas of Jaipur, today the Ranthambhore terrain is a major wildlife tourist attraction for wildlife photographers and nature lovers from all over the world.

-Major wild animals other than the Tiger are Leopard,cracels Nilgai,Wild boar, Sambar, Hyena, Sloth Bear and Chital.
-Other raptiles like Crocodiles, Turtles, Indian Rock Python and many species of snakes are found in ranthambore.
+Major wild animals other than the Tiger are Leopard,caracal Nilgai,Wild boar, Sambar, Hyena, Sloth Bear and Chital.
+Other reptiles like Crocodiles, Turtles, Indian Rock Python and many species of snakes are found in ranthambore.

 Ranthambhore, due to its varied terrain and abundance of water bodies, has an excellent population of birds, resident and migrant.
-In total, a list of over 272 species has been documented.
+In total, a list of over 272 species have been documented.

 The Park consists of typical dry deciduous elements with Anogeissus pendula forests – a dominant tree species.
 However, mix deciduous elements could be seen in the valleys and along water bodies.
 The Flora of the Park is represented by 539 species of flowering plants.